lucaromagnoli/backend-assessment/README.md

-# turner townsend technical assessment
+# Turner & Townsend technical assessment

-welcome to the turner & townsend technical assessment. thank you so much for your interest in joining our team and for taking the time to apply to this role. the purpose of this assessment is for us to get a good idea of how you approach solving problems. the next stage after submitting a solution is for you to pair with us on extending it in some way.
+Welcome to the Turner & Townsend technical assessment.
+Thank you so much for your interest in joining our team and for taking the time to apply to this role.
+The purpose of this assessment is for us to get a good idea of how you approach solving problems.
+The next stage after submitting a solution is for you to pair with us on extending it in some way.

-the purpose of this is not to trick you or catch you out. although the problems are often deliberately ambiguous, we are much more interested in how you arrive at a solution rather than the solution itself.
+The purpose of this is not to trick you or catch you out.
+Although the problems are often deliberately ambiguous, we are much more interested in how you arrive at a solution rather than the solution itself.

-please make yourself comfortable before attempting any of these. there is no time limit, although if you find yourself spending more than a couple of hours on these, you might be taking the solution too far. we value your time and don't want to waste it.
+Please make yourself comfortable before attempting any of these.
+There is no time limit, although if you find yourself spending more than a couple of hours on these, you might be taking the solution too far.
+We value your time and don't want to waste it.

-the problems are divided on complexity, from low to spicy. please choose a problem which you feel you will have time to properly solve and which gives you the most opportunity to demonstrate your programming skills. consider the seniority of the role in the decision of which problem to tackle.
+The problems are divided on complexity, from low to spicy.
+Please choose a problem which you feel you will have time to properly solve and which gives you the most opportunity to demonstrate your programming skills.
+Consider the seniority of the role in the decision of which problem to tackle.

-at turner & townsend, we prefer solutions which are explicit over implicit, discoverable over performant, and which are correctly tested given their size. all of these require python as it is the language we use most often here.
+At Turner & Townsend, we prefer solutions which are explicit over implicit, discoverable over performant, and which are correctly tested given their size.
+All of these require python as it is the language we use most often here.

-to submit a solution, email us a zip of your code repository containing your solution, along with instructions on how to run it.
+To submit a solution, email us a zip of your code repository containing your solution, along with instructions on how to run it.

-thanks!
+Thanks!

-## the collatz conjecture - low
+## The Collatz conjecture - low

-the collatz, or 3n + 1 conjecture, is a mathematical sequence defined as follows:
+The Collatz, or 3n + 1 conjecture, is a mathematical sequence defined as follows:

 * start with a number, n
 * if n is even: